 Each two bedroom house is ready to occupy, with no additional cleaning fees.
 Units have a living area, upstairs bath, spacious kitchen accommodations, secure back porch for bikes or outdoor gear, front porches with chairs and tranquility without televisions.
 Guests have access to the following:

 Check in time is at 3:00 p.m.
 Checkout time, 11 a.m.

 A self-check in can easily be arranged.

 Cancellation Policy for 3 or less units: We will hold reservations with a credit card number.
-To cancel or change reservations without penalty, please call toll-free, during business hours no later than 10 days prior to your scheduled arrival date.
-If proper cancellation notice is not given and/or you do not arrive to use this reservation, the Fort Casey Inn reserves the right to charge the cost of the total lodging reserved to your credit card.
-Please also note that this policy is not revoked due to inclement weather or ferry cancellations.
+To cancel or change reservations without penalty, contact us no later than 10 days prior to your scheduled arrival date.
+If proper cancellation notice is not given and you do not arrive for the reservation, the Fort Casey Inn reserves the right to charge the cost of the total lodging reserved to your credit card.
+Please also note this policy is not revoked due to inclement weather or ferry cancellations.